 From a cost-savings perspective, it would be naïve to ignore the financial saving that comes with removing the mundane tasks from a lawyer’s day.
 With the increased time, more clients can be addressed in one day, inevitably leading to an increase in signed orders.

-It has become evident that legal technology breaks down the barriers and traditions surrounding the legal industry.
+It is evident that legal technology breaks down the barriers and traditions surrounding the legal industry.
 Adopting tech into businesses has led to a remoulding of the culture, skillsets, and priorities of the modern lawyer.
-Improving processes by adopting contract technology solutions for a legal team can also have significant impacts on efficiency (8).
+Improving processes by adopting contract technology solutions for a legal team can also have significant impacts on efficiency.
 Moreover, the other benefits cover a wide spectrum of phenomena from costs to daily duties.

 It becomes clearer as legal tech is adopted that innovation in the form of technology is replacing the current incumbent culture.
 By leveraging the role of the lawyer with assistive rather than replacive tools, these solutions can add immeasurable value to your business.
 It’s as simple as finding the right one for your team depending on their needs.
 And Summize could be the platform that works for you.